 Beaver Mountain Resort

-Celebrating 75 years in 2014, Beaver Mountain is defined by its enduring legacy of family ownership and great skiing and boarding.
+Having beer around for more than 75 years, Beaver Mountain is defined by its enduring legacy of family ownership and great skiing and boarding.
 It is one of the finest small ski areas in the United States.
 President and GM Marge Seeholzer's commitment to great service and a budget-friendly resort experience makes for some truly dedicated fans.
 Love for this resort runs deep, especially in Northern Utah.
 It is the only resort on the planet where the owner hangs out at the ticket office getting to know her clientèle as they get ready to "Ski the Beav."

 Harry's Dream Lift rises to 8,860 feet allowing beginners to skirt along Gentle Ben and stop by Gentle Ben's Terrain Park to observe some jibbers in action.
 More advanced skiers will love the dynamic terrain of the Beaver's Powder run, which drops across the mountain face through the forest and shoots you out into Teddy's Folic.
 You won't have to dig deep to learn for whom that run is likely named.